jedhabush/Meal_Finder/README.md

-The main purpose of **MealFinder** was for personal use so making it pretty was not a priority back then.
+The main purpose of **MealFinder** was for personal use, so making it pretty was not a priority back then.

 ## Features and Remarks
 - Random button to get a random meal